juniorsundarCasual/TGT/vault/volume-3.chapter-192.md

 "We stopped to talk.
 Jean has something she would like to say," Marie answered.
 Guy gazed expectantly at the usually quiet girl and awaited her statement.

-"I-I will talk to Teacher after the lesson," Jean quickly said with a discomfited expression.
+"I-I will talk to Sect Leader after the lesson," Jean quickly said with a discomfited expression.

 "Okay," Guy shrugged.
 "Unfortunately, we won't be learning anything today.
 I actually have another task from you guys that needs work."